How to run a test

 Option 3: Proceed Anyway

-If the issues are minor and you’re comfortable proceeding:
+If the issues are minor and you’re comfortable proceeding:- Note the issues for future improvement

 - Click Save & Continue to proceed to launch